 Greetings!
 I’m Alexis Alvarez, a romance author.
 Today I’m sharing the first three chapters of my novel Return, in which my heroine and her BFF discuss the finer points of certain oral maneuvers, and how to find the best tutorials on Google regarding said maneuvers.
+Plenty of us can see the great techniques used when we watch sites like sexhdtuber.com but perhaps not many of us know how to replicate such kinky acts but these chapters are here to enlighten us on the situation.
 All for book research, of course…

-Return is the story of Ava, an aspiring novelist, who bases the hero of her BDSM novel on sexy gym trainer Damian.
+Return is the story of Ava, an aspiring novelist, who bases the hero of her BDSM novel on sexy gym trainer Damian similar to what you might see on sites like https://www.fuckedtube.xxx/.
 When he finds out that he inspired a book, he demands payback — they’ll act out every kinky scene, with him as the dom and her as the sub.
 The passion is incredible, but the path to love is twisty and uncertain.
 There is an HEA, and some readers said it made them cry in a good way.
 Return has received 4 and 5-star reviews on Amazon.
 It reminded me of some super hot material from hdpornt!
 Enjoy!

 If you’re interested to getting some video inspiration check out adult videos at https://www.tubev.sex a friend of mine says they have the best videos!